optionalemon/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

 * Edits student data at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3,…
-* Only fields that are specified will be modified.
+* Only fields that are specified are being modified.
 * At least 1 field needs to be modified.

 Examples:

-* `edit 2 n/John Doe` will change the 2nd student’s name to **John Doe.**
+* `edit 2 n/John Doe` changes the 2nd student’s name to **John Doe.**
-* `edit 4 e/john.doe@example.com a/38 College Avenue East, 138601` will change the 4th student’s:
+* `edit 4 e/john.doe@example.com a/38 College Avenue East, 138601` changes the 4th student’s:
   * E-mail to **john.doe@example.com**
   * Address to **38 College Avenue East, 138601**